JoaoLeonardo/topicos-tia/README.md

 # Tactical Infiltration Action
-Simple top-down wave based shooter, invisioned as a stealth game, but due to budge and time constraints the guards have already spotted you so good look surviving it.
+Simple top-down wave based shooter, invisioned as a stealth game, but due to budge and time constraints the guards have already spotted you, so good luck surviving it.
 Originaly intend only as an university project but I might still add/update a few things, no promises tho.

 Everything necessary to run it should be included, but it was also made using some external applications, manly TexturePacker and Tiled(map).